-David A. Fuscus is editor of The Ripon Forum
+by David A. Fuscus

 Political Daredevils

 Earlier this year, the soon to be exsenator from New Hampshire, Warren Rudman, and ex-presidential candidate Paul Tsongas formed a new organization to tell the American people the truth about what's wrong with our political system and why our national problems only seem to grow worse.